Epoxy Flooring in Somerville, NJ

 We've scraped carpet glue off courthouse-area office floors, sealed basements in the West End where the stone foundation has been leaking for a hundred years, and coated restaurant kitchens on Main Street between the dinner rush and the morning prep.
 If your Somerville property has difficult concrete, we've probably worked on something similar within a few blocks of you.

-Every section of Somerville has its own type of concrete and its own set of problems.
+Every section of the borough has its own type of concrete and its own set of problems.
 Here's what we typically run into and fix in each area.

 Courthouse area, Main Street shops, and mixed-use buildings.
 Common work: restaurant kitchen coatings, retail showroom finishes, and office floors in older commercial buildings with uneven slabs and old adhesive.